nodeshift/nodeshift/README.md

 #### password
 password to pass into the openshift rest client for logging in with the API Server.

+#### server
+server to pass into the openshift rest client for logging in with the API Server.

-#### apiServer
+#### apiServer - Deprecated
-apiServer to pass into the openshift rest client for logging in with the API Server.
+Use server instead. apiServer to pass into the openshift rest client for logging in with the API Server.

 #### insecure
 flag to pass into the openshift rest client for logging in with a self signed cert.
 Only used with apiServer login.  default to false.